Research Experience

 (Jun.
 2022 - Feb.
 2023)

 During my internship, I worked on a project to discover new broad-spectrum antibiotics using marine microbial resources.
-I selected candidate strains from a marine microbial bank and performed large-scale screening of over 700 isolates to identify strains capable of inhibiting superbugs, including carbapenem, ESBL, and tetracycline resistance.
-I classified these strains through 16S rRNA-based identification, optimized growth conditions, and selected antimicrobial-producing strains.
-I then produced extracts from these cultures and evaluated their efficacy through paper disk diffusion assays.
-This process allowed us to secure multiple marine microbial strains with strong antimicrobial activity.
+I involved in large-scale screening of over 700 isolates to identify strains capable of inhibiting superbugs, including carbapenem, ESBL, and tetracycline resistance.
+First, I participated in isolating marine microbes by colony picking methods and classifying these strains through 16S rRNA-based identification.
+I then evaluated their anti-microbial efficacy through paper disk diffusion assays.
+This process allowed us to obtain multiple marine microbial strains with strong antimicrobial activity.

-On Jeju’s shores, I collected seawater, seaweed, sand, and tide-pool samples and cultured microbes on Marine agar/broth.
+On Jeju’s shores, I collected seawater, seaweed, and other tide-pool samples and cultured microbes on Marine agar/broth.
 I set two fish pathogens as targets—Photobacterium damselae subsp. piscicida and Edwardsiella tarda.
-Using a patch-plate “clear-zone” assay, I screened >700 colonies and found six isolates with reproducible activity; two produced strong inhibition against both pathogens.
-I extracted genomic DNA, amplified 16S rRNA (~1.5 kb) by PCR, confirmed bands by agarose gel electrophoresis, and sent amplicons for Sanger sequencing.
-Species calls via EZBioCloud identified active strains as Vibrio alginolyticus and several Pseudoalteromonas spp. (piscicida, luteoviolacea, rubra, peptidolytica, elyakovii).
-The work suggested that Jeju coastal microbiota harbor antibacterial producers relevant to aquaculture, and it provided me with end-to-end experience in sampling, microbiology, molecular identification, and interpreting phylogenetic results for practical use.
+Using a colony picking method, I screened >700 colonies and found six isolates with anti-microbial activity; two produced strong inhibition against both pathogens.
+I extracted genomic DNA, amplified 16S rRNA by PCR, confirmed bands by agarose gel electrophoresis, and sent amplicons for sequencing.
+As a result, we identified active strains as Vibrio alginolyticus and several Pseudoalteromonas spp. (piscicida, luteoviolacea, rubra, peptidolytica, elyakovii).
+The work provided me with end-to-end experience in sampling, microbiology, molecular identification, and interpreting experimental results for practical use.

 Development of Marine-Derived Broad-Spectrum Antibiotics in response to the Superbugs Pandemic